| Exit 109: A Poetry and Prose Anthology

 the Atlanta Journal before moving to N.C. where she wrote about

-to a career of instructing people and dogs in the art of understanding
+a career of instructing people and dogs in the art of understanding dog

 to encompass love in all it’s aspects.
 She lives with her husband and a